Dementia and Eating Issues

 - Provide healthy, safe, and desirable foods and beverages to the patient you are caring for in adequate amounts.

 - Allow the patient to do as much self-feeding as they can.
 To support this, use adaptive feeding equipment, food modifications, and create a dementia-friendly eating environment for the patient.

 - Monitor food intake, note any food-related changes, and provide help with eating as necessary.

 The Division of Responsibility in Feeding is typically used by parents as a model for feeding infants and children.
 However, we can apply the same core principles to caregivers involved in feeding patients with dementia.
 The classic Division of Responsibility in Feeding states that the parent is responsible for the “what, when, and where” of feeding, and the child determines “how much and whether” to eat the food provided by the parent.

 If we modify this so that it is suitable for caregivers and dementia patients, the statement might look something like this:

-These are normal feelings in caregivers, but keep in mind the limitations of your role in feeding and that several dementia-related problems with feeding are not within your control.
+These are normal feelings in caregivers.
+However, keep in mind the limitations of your role in feeding.
+And that several dementia and eating issues are not within your control.